 top of page

-Investors may request to conduct due diligence on a company before investing their money.
-Due diligence will typically not be a big operation for minor start-up businesses such as coffee shops, restaurants, or smaller service companies.
+Investors may request that due diligence be conducted on a company before investing their money.
+Due diligence typically won't be a major undertaking for small start-up businesses such as coffee shops, restaurants, or smaller service companies.
 Irrespective of this, you may like to know what is involved in a due diligence review.

 · Due Diligence records include books of account, legal agreements, shareholder agreements, employment contracts for senior people, board minutes, company secretarial records, leases, title deeds to buildings, patents & trademarks, banking agreements, large customer agreements, and significant supplier agreements.
 They may also request to talk to the larger customers and suppliers of the company.
 Some investors spend more time talking to management than doing desktop due diligence.
 It depends on the investor and what they regard as most important.